 Phone: 01970 823174

 Module Coordinator BRM1420: Food Security Scientific Solutions

 Rattan’s research focusses on capturing and translating naturally occurring genetic variations present in crops germplasm into ‘public good’ outcomes.
 He has particular interests in developing modern breeding methods to hasten crop improvement especially in the developing world.
-To achieve his scientific goals he collaborates extensively with academic, industrial and ‘not for profit’ organizations (such as ICRISAT, IRRI and the FAO) across the world.
-In collaboration of such partners, his work has resulted in developing crops varieties providing enhance food, nutrition and health security to the poorest of the poor section of the society especially in south Asia and sub Saharan Africa.
+To achieve his scientific goals he collaborates extensively with academic, industrial and ‘not for profit’ organizations (such as ICRISAT, IRRI and the FAO) across the world, and passionate about pursuing ‘international development’ goals via sustainable agricultural developments.